 Allowing your team to understand what it takes to run a business and how important it is to manage productivity will stop any of their “why should I" moments.
 With increased understanding, it will help to stabilise teams and bring about a happier working environment where everyone knows what needs to be done, why and how.

-Most employers find managing their teams is the hardest part of running their business.
+- Most employers find managing their teams is the hardest part of running their business.
 The NHF provides you with 24/7 access to an employment law helpline, with expert HR and legal help at the end of the phone line.
 Find out more here about the NHF support on legal advice for hair, beauty and barbershops.

 - It’s crucial that you have contracts in place with your employees which clearly sets out the terms and conditions of their employment.
 NEVER be tempted to run your business without watertight contracts – they’re there for your protection.
 Employment contracts and apprenticeship contracts come free with your NHF membership.
 If you have chair renters or rent out rooms in your salon, there are also agreements available.